i-am-aniket/js-beginners-2/README.md

 * the power of CSS to alter appearance
 * how a library such as jQuery could be used
 * how a library or plug-in to one could replace this code

+This project is made under HTML, CSS & Javascript(J.S.)